 This domain name (along with your logo & colours etc) needs to be used consistently everywhere your brand is found – on Google, social media, online articles and printed material like flyers and business cards.
 We have a client that came to us with 4 different domain names reflected in different places making it almost impossible for people to find their website.
 It was quite a tangled mess to sort out!

 A common occurrence that we see with small businesses is that their email addresses do not match their domain names.
-Just because when you started out as a sole trader your email was [email protected], it doesn’t mean that you can’t easily change to [email protected] (Don’t worry, emails sent to your old email address can still be directed to your new email address.)
-You can also set up a few generic email aliases like [email protected] or [email protected] without incurring additional expenses.
+Just because when you started out as a sole trader your email was [email protected], it doesn’t mean that you can’t easily change to [email protected].
+(Don’t worry, emails sent to your old email address can still be directed to your new email address.)
+You can also set up a few generic email aliases like info@ or sales@ without incurring additional expenses.
 This helps you to establish your brand and looks professional.

 3. How do you get a domain name?